msg-CareerPaths/aws-serverless-training/chapters/030-dynamodb-migrations.md

 ![Overview](./diagrams/030-dynamodb-migrations.drawio.svg "Overview")

 ### Introducing the Supplier Entity
 Add a new entity named 'Supplier' into your DynamoDB table and seed the related mock data.
-Create a new Global Secondary Index (GSI2) to allow reading products by supplier.
+Create a new Global Secondary Index (GSI2) to allow reading products by the supplier (e.g., GSI2PK = "SUPPLIER#XYZ", GSI2SK = "PRODUCT#ABC").
 Use a DynamoDB migration to populate the PK and SK of this GSI based on existing product data.

 ### API Integration with Supplier Entity
 Construct new APIs facilitating the following actions: